amackera/amackera.github.io/content/posts/on-failure.md

 achieving your goal comes with crushing disappointment.
 But the key is to suffer through that and grow from it.
 That’s how you get better.
 Trying hard means _necessarily_ that you will fail.
-Failure is the yin to trying hard's yang.
+Failure is the `yin` to trying hard's `yang`.
 In the wise words of my father, "You ain't skiing unless you're falling."

 We lie to ourselves all the time about how hard we tried.
 If you find